ericcornelissen/shescape/SECURITY.md

 _This table only includes information on versions `<2.0.0`._

 ## Reporting a Vulnerability

-The maintainers of the project take security issues seriously.
-We appreciate your efforts to responsibly disclose your findings.
-Due to the non-funded and open-source nature of the project, we take a best-efforts approach when it comes to engaging with security reports.

 To report a security issue in the latest version of a supported version range, either (in order of preference):